Travel

 Alfonso Reyes 232, Colonia Condesa

-It was only a matter of time before Mexico City got its own hipster fair-trade artisanal café, and this teensy one couldn't be more on point when it comes to sustainability.
+It was only a matter of time before Mexico City got its own fair-trade artisanal café chain, and this teensy one couldn't be more on point when it comes to sustainability.
 As the name implies, the perfectly roasted and brewed espresso comes from a small grower in the state of Veracruz, which is famous for its coffee.
 Fittingly, they serve up a great café con leche, a warm and sweet milky coffee drink that's famous in that part of the country, along with cappuccinos, matcha lattes, chai teas, and more.

 Ojo de Agua